Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Technology Investment:

-• Robotic surgery market: $2.62 billion by 2026
+• Robotic surgery market: $2.62 billion across Latin America by 2027

 • AI diagnostics: Brazil registered first AI-powered endoscopic device (2024)